browserengineering/book/book/accessibility.md

 [^wrong-for-nested]: This code does not correctly handle the case of
     of text inside an inline element inside another inline element, with the outside one focused.
-You could fix this by walk from the `child` to the `LineLayout`'s `node`, checking the `is_focused` field along the way.
+You could fix this by walking from the `child` to the `LineLayout`'s `node`, checking the `is_focused` field along the way.
 I'm skipping that in the interest of expediency.

 Now when you `Tab` through a page, you should see the focused element highlighted with a black outline.
 And if a link happens to cross